packetzoom/react-native/README.md

 # Intro

-At __PacketZoom__ we designed from the groud up modern UDP-based network protocol with mobile apps in mind.
+At __PacketZoom__ we designed from the ground up modern UDP-based network protocol with mobile apps in mind.
 This enables faster downloads, reduced latency, efficient and reliable data transfers between your app and the cloud.
 In addition to speed, one of the advantages of PacketZoom is that it handles seamless transition between networks without interrupting ongoing sessions.
-This is a unique advantage of the PacketZoom protocol over HTTP/TCP stack is already in production use with many apps.
+This is a unique advantage of the PacketZoom protocol over HTTP/TCP stack is already in production use with many mobile apps.

 Today we're redefining how networking works for React Native apps, empowering them with __PacketZoom__ sdk and our [worldclass cluster of servers](http://status.packetzoom.com).

 # How

 Following diagram shows overhead of establishing TLS/SSL connection over TCP socket on relatively fast wifi.
-The advantage of __PacketZoom__ is that we have zero roundtrips to establish connection with our EDGE servers, small amount of data like API call is fetched from PZ server within single roundtrip.
+The advantage of __PacketZoom__ is that we have zero roundtrips to establish connection with our EDGE servers, small amount of data like API call is fetched from PZ server within single roundtrip as oppose to traditional multi-roundtrip TLS/SSL over TCP flow

 [![unnamed.png](https://s16.postimg.org/gx0dgrgut/unnamed.png)](https://postimg.org/image/ajbadibyp/)